anwarmamat/cmsc330spring18-public/p3b/README.md

 In this project, you will implement a small subset of an interpreter for SmallC, a small C-like language.
 The language supports variables, `int` and `bool` types, equality and comparison operations, math and boolean operations, control flow, and printing, all while maintaining static type-safety and being Turing complete!

 The language consists of expressions from the `expr` type and statements from the `stmt` type.
 These algebraic types can be used to represent the full space of properly formed SmallC programs.
 Their definitions are found in the `types.ml` file.
 This file should be a constant reference to the data types involved in successfully working with SmallC.

+This project is the second part of a project you will do later in the semester, in which you will write the parser for SmallC.
+In order to run SmallC code it first goes through a lexer, then a parser, and then this interpreter.
+The lexer and parser are both provided for this project, but later you will write a parser of your own!

 Project Files
 -------------